MrLixm/MrLixm.github.io/content/blog/0005/katana_instancing.rst

 from the point-cloud to the instance (if they are properly formatted).
-Make sure to `check the documentation <https://learn.foundry.com/katana/4 .5/dev-guide/AttributeConventions/Instancing.html>`_ about what kind of attribute is excepted.
+Make sure to `check the documentation <https://learn.foundry.com/katana/4 .5/dev-guide/AttributeConventions/Instancing.html>`_ about what kind of attribute is expected.
 Pseudo code is looking like this :

 .. include:: pseudo_code.array.01.lua
     :code: lua

-Yup, that is that easy if you only need translations.
+Yup, it is that easy if you only need translations.

 To add rotations, you will need to split the incoming point-cloud attribute into X,Y and Z and add the axis direction.
 Works the same as for hierarchical.